 Millions of Canadians enjoy target sports and own these types of firearms, including Olympic athletes.
 It serves no good public safety purpose to deliberately alienate one of the most law-abiding segments of our community.

-Gary Mauser is a professor emeritus at Simon Fraser University in Burnaby, British Columbia.
-His report, “Do Fingers Pull Triggers?
-A look at criminal misuse of guns in Canada,” was recently published by the Mackenzie Institute.
+Gary A. Mauser is a professor emeritus at Simon Fraser University in Burnaby, B.C.
+His report “Do Triggers Pull Fingers?
+A Look at the Criminal Misuse of Guns in Canada” was recently published by the Mackenzie Institute.

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.